Edge Hill has a great campus but that wouldn’t stop you from looking for other gems in Ormskirk would it?

 Lizzie is a big Harry Potter fan and said the book was a major inspiration for her to pursue her studies in English, which is why it’s no surprise Harry Potter featured in her personal statement.

-Staff at Mandrakes would love to be referred to as House Wizards and Witches.
-And their outfits truly depict that spirit.
+Staff at Mandrakes are referred to as House Wizards and Witches.
+Their outfits truly depict that spirit.
 These wizards and witches though, are very warm, friendly and welcoming, so you needn’t worry at all.

 2. How to get to Mandrake’s from Edge Hill

 (If you already know, please skip to the next part.
 Though I think you may like to learn the bus schedule tip I’ll mention in paragraph 2 below)

 Walk.
 (10 minute walk from Edge Hill).
 Out of Edge Hill’s main entrance just turn right and keep to that only road (called St Helens Road by the way) until you reach the first traffic light.
 Cross the road at the traffic light and walk for a little more you’ll see Mandrakes right on your left hand side.